pingcap/docs/develop/dev-guide-third-party-tools-compatibility.md

 ## MySQL JDBC bugs

-### `useLocalTransactionState` and `rewriteBatchedStatements` are true at the same time will cause the transaction to fail to commit
+### `useLocalTransactionState` and `rewriteBatchedStatements` are true at the same time will cause the transaction to fail to commit or roll back

 **Description**